Rockstadt Extreme Fest 2019

 Immersed in the haunting beauty of Râșnov's historic landscapes, Rockstadt Extreme Fest 2019 echoed the soul of Transylvania, weaving a tapestry of dark melodies and metal mayhem that reverberated through the ancient grounds.

-Saint Sylveszter BY SAINT SYLVESZTER AUGUST 22, 2019
+BY SAINT SYLVESZTER

 The first day of Rockstadt Extreme Fest 2019, held on August 1st, featured a lineup that included both iconic bands and promising newcomers, setting a high standard for the days to follow.